Igor Prostran: Playing career

 Born in Zadar, SR Croatia, then within SFR Yugoslavia, he spent his childhood in the neighbouring village of Smoković which had a Serb majority and family Prostran made about one quarter of the total population.
 His father Branko was a footballer and later became coach at local club ONK Smoković and later NK Zadar.
 Igor's younger brother Nikša also plays football and he became a goalkeeper having played in Ontario.

 Igor started playing at local ONK Smoković in 1989 when he was 10.
 However, in 1991 Croatian War of Independence against federal Yugoslav forces and local Serb population started, and, in January 1993, Croatian Army took the town in the Operation Maslenica and destroyed and burned the village.
 Prostran family left their home and belongings and had to escape, leaving for Serbia where they became refugees.

 Upon their arrival to Belgrade, Prostran joined the youth team of Serbian giants Red Star Belgrade where he played in an extraordinary generation along players such as Dejan Stanković, Marko Pantelić, Zoran Urumov, Nenad Lalatović, Ivan Gvozdenović, Pavle Delibašić, Ognjen Koroman and coach Toma Milićević.
 However, less than a year after, in November 1994, he and his family moved to Canada.
-Immediately after their arrival, Prostran began to play for the youth team of FC Oakville.
+Immediately after their arrival, Prostran began to play for the youth team of Oakville SC.
 The club won the youth championship every year until 1998, and won two Ontario Cups, while only losing in the final in the other seasons.
 In 1998, besides the Ontario Cup, they won the Canadian U-19 championship with Prostran being honored as the MVP of the season and was also the league top-scorer.
 That same year he won the Srbijada, competition between Serbian clubs in Canada, by playing with the Winona Serbs in Winona.
 In autumn 1998 he entered McMaster University in Ontario.
 Prostran played for the university soccer team and became rookie of the year in 1999.